-- Hazmat drivers also need to take the 30-minute break and log it “off-duty”.
-But drivers transporting Division 1.1, 1.2, and 1.3 explosives must log their 30-minute break as “on-duty”.
+- Hazmat drivers also need to take the 30-minute break and log it “off-duty.”
+But drivers transporting Division 1.1, 1.2, and 1.3 explosives must log their 30-minute break as “on-duty.”

-If, for some reason, the 30-minute break rule does not apply to you, just deselect the 30 minute break option under KeepTruckin app settings, and you will not be notified to take the break.
+If, for some reason, the 30-minute break rule does not apply to you, just deselect the 30-minute break option under the app settings, and you will not be notified to take the break.

 Property-carrying commercial drivers are required to take a break of 30 consecutive minutes after driving for 8 hours.
 Failure to do so may result in an Hours of Service violation.